Best Cash Back Credit Cards for November 2024

 Types of Cash Back Credit Cards

-There are three main types of cash back credit cards to consider: flat-rate, bonus category and rotating category cards.
+There are three main types of cash back credit cards to consider: flat-rate, bonus category, rotating category, and custom category cards.
 Each type has its own set of benefits and potential drawbacks.

 flatRate icon